Core Architecture

 ↓

-vega-worker (ECS) ← polls SQS
+vega-scan-worker (ECS) ← polls SQS

 ↓

-vega-v16-runner (ECS RunTask) ← one per scan
+vega-scan-runner (ECS RunTask) ← one per scan phase

 Code organization

-The codebase is organized into clean layers:
+The codebase has six layers:

 Next steps